FelixNoessler/manuscript_turing_patterns/README.md

 Additionally, time series can be generated with the script [`julia_scripts/scripts/timeseries.jl`](julia_scripts/scripts/timeseries.jl).

-Main author: Felix Nößler
+Main author: -

 ## Python Jupyter notebook

 The [`supporting_figures.ipynb`](supporting_figures.ipynb) contains the Python code to recreate all other figures.

-Main author: Christian Guill
+Main author: -

 ---